kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 **Lesson:** Yeah, between Anime and Piano sessions, I have not been precise in my stating what exactly should be done and how exactly.
 30 minutes piano is a must-have.

 ### 🌟 <b>Highlights of the Week</b>
-- <b>Memorable moment / breakthrough / proud event</b>: Well, I guess I proposed an offer anyone who feel stupid saying no to and got me a weekly contract that I honored and used to the full in order to fuel Futtech with both knowledge but also money.
+- <b>Memorable moment / breakthrough / proud event</b>: Well, I guess I proposed an offer anyone would feel stupid saying no to and got me a weekly contract that I honored and used to the full in order to fuel Futtech with both knowledge but also money.
 - <b>Quote, inspiration, or personal reflection</b>: People seek to 'BEK GES' (Build-Express-Knowledge Grow-Enjoy-Share).
 Testosterone says Productivity, Oestrogene says Connectivity.
 Life is interesting.

 ---